ChanwO-o/datastructures/README.md

-# HashMap implementation in C++
+# Data structure implementations in C++

-HashMap data structure built in my ICS45c course at UC Irvine.
+A collection of Data Structures built in my data structures and C++ course at UC Irvine.

-The goal of this project was to construct the base functionality of a hash map using characteristics of C++.
+The goal of these projects was to construct the base functionality of each data structure using characteristics of C++.

 - Overloaded Constructors and Destructor
 - Operator overloading